YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Use the surgery day capacity proof check

-Surgery day capacity proof check
+Surgery day capacity filter

 This proof check is deliberately simple.
 It does not ask the clinic to reveal private staffing details or business secrets.
 It asks whether the patient can understand who is responsible and whether the day has enough flexibility for medical judgment.